getsentry/sentry/docs/developer/client/index.rst

 .. data:: sentry_version

     The protocol version.
-This should be sent as the value '2.0'.
+This should be sent as the value '4'.

 .. data:: sentry_client

     An arbitrary string which identifies your client, including its version.

-    For example, the Python client might send this as 'raven-python/1.0'
+    The typical pattern for this is '**client_name**/**client_version**'.

-    This should be included in your User-Agent header rather than here if you're using the HTTP protocol.
+    For example, the Python client might send this as 'raven-python/1.0'.

 .. data:: sentry_timestamp

-    The unix timestamp representing the time at which this POST request was generated.
+    The unix timestamp representing the time at which this event was generated.

 .. data:: sentry_key